 - Section 1.
-The following officers shall be elected biennially by this union: - a.
-Presidentb.
-First Vice-Presidentc.
-Treasurerd.
-Secretary - c.
-Second Vice-President g.
-Chief Labor Delegate to the Greater - d.
-Third Vice-President h.
-Cincinnati Central Labor Council - Section 2.
+The following officers shall be elected biennially by this union:

+- a.
+President

+- e.
+Treasurer

+- b.
+Executive Vice-President

+- f.
+Secretary

+- c.
+Vice-President for Organizing

+- g.
+Chief Labor Delegate to the Greater

+- d.
+Vice-President for Community Engagement

+- h.
+Cincinnati Central Labor Council

+- i.
+CFOP Vice President (elected only by members of the CFOP bargaining unit, also serving as CFOP President).

+- Section 2.
 Officers shall be elected by a secret referendum ballot preceding the April membership meeting.
-A plurality of all votes cast shall be necessary for election. - Section 3.
-Officers shall be installed in May either at the regular membership meeting or at a special meeting or banquet held for this purpose. - Section 4.
-Vacancies in any office shall be filled by the Executive Council until a special election can be held within the next sixty (60) days except when the balance of the term is one year or less, in which case the replacement shall serve the balance of the term. - Special elections shall be conducted following procedures set forth in Article XVI except that timelines shall be modified as stipulated in ground rules for each special election which shall be recommended by the Election Chair and approved at a membership meeting prior to the close of nominations. - Section 5.
+A plurality of all votes cast shall be necessary for election.
+CFT members who are members of the CFOP bargaining unit shall elect a CFT Vice President designated as the "CFOP Vice President".

+- Section 3.
+Officers shall be installed in May either at the regular membership meeting or at a special meeting or banquet held for this purpose.

+- Section 4.
+Vacancies in any office shall be filled by the Executive Council until a special election can be held within the next sixty (60) days except when the balance of the term is one year or less, in which case the replacement shall serve the balance of the term.

+Special elections shall be conducted following procedures set forth in Article XVI except that timelines shall be modified as stipulated in ground rules for each special election which shall be recommended by the Election Chair and approved at a membership meeting prior to the close of nominations.

+- Section 5.
 Any officer who fails to perform the duties of the office or follow the constitution can be removed from office by two-thirds (2/3) recommendation of the Executive Council and a two-thirds (2/3) referendum vote of the membership. - Section 6.
-The Executive Council shall accept reports of the committee heads, and may act upon them as deemed best through Executive Council majority vote.
+The Executive Council shall accept reports of the committee heads and may act upon them as deemed best through Executive Council majority vote.

+ARTICLE VI

-ARTICLE VI DUTIES OF THE OFFICERS
+DUTIES OF THE OFFICERS